Komodo/KomodoEdit/README.txt

 Build Prerequisites for Linux
 =============================

 - Python 2.5.
-You distro's Python 2.5 should be sufficient, or you can install ActivePython from here:
+Your distro's Python 2.5 should be sufficient, or you can install ActivePython from here:

     http://downloads.activestate.com/ActivePython/linux/2.5/